A non-compact convex hull in generalized non-positive curvature: Conical midpoint maps

-\subsection{Conical midpoint maps}
+\section{Conical midpoint maps}

 In this section we introduce conical midpoint maps and derive some of their basic properties.
-We are mainly interested in this notion since it can be seen as a discrete analogue of conical bicombings.
-Indeed, any conical midpoint map on a metric space \(X\) induces a conical bicombing on \(\overline{X}\).
+Let \(X=(X, d)\) be a metric space.
+We use \(\olsi{X}\) to denote the metric completion of \(X\).
+If readability demands it we will sometimes tacitly identify \(X\) with its canonical isometric copy in \(\olsi{X}\).
+Any conical midpoint map on a metric space \(X\) induces a conical bicombing on \(\olsi{X}\).
 This is discussed at the end of this section.

 \begin{definition} We say that \(m\colon X\times X \to X\) is a \textit{conical midpoint map} if for all \(x\), \(y\), \(z\in X\), the following holds: \begin{enumerate} \item \(m(x,x)=x\), \item \(m(x,y)=m(y,x)\), \item \(d(m(x,y), m(x, z)) \leq \frac{1}{2} d(y,z)\). \end{enumerate} \end{definition}